njustesen/botbowl/docs/bots-ii.md

 In this tutorial, we will walk you through the code of a fully-fledged bot that is able to consistently beat the random bot from the previous tutorial.
 To achieve this, we will make heavy use of the pathfinding and probability features of FFAI.
 There will be plenty things to improve on after this tutorial while some intelligent behaviors will emerge.
+The complete code of the scripted bot that we will describe is in [https://github.com/njustesen/ffai/blob/master/examples/scripted_bot_example.py](examples/scripted_bot_example.py).

 ## Architecture
 We will use the procedure-based bot that was introduced in the previous tutorial.
-This will allow us to implement employ simple rules for most of the procedures so we can focus on the few ones that require important planning and decision-making.
-The bot that we will describe follows a prioritized lists of decisions, starting with simple and safe player actions in the beginning and ending with more risky and complicated decisions.
-The list will be traversed before each player takes a decision, such that a risky action taken by one player can open up several simple actions by others.
-This approach stand in contrast to the design of Grodbot, the winnner of Bot Bowl I, wherein many possible actions a evaluated fore every player at the same time and then the most promising action is taken.
-Grodbots approach is possibly more potent while it is tricky to evaluate all types of actions.
-Here, a simple list allows us to implement easily understood heuristics.
+This will allow us to implement simple rules for most of the procedures so we can focus on the few procedures that require important planning and decision-making.
+The bot that we will describe follows a prioritized lists of decisions, starting with simple and safe player actions in the beginning and ending with more risky and complicated actions.
+The list will be traversed before each player takes a decision, such that a risky action taken by one player can open up several safe actions by others.
+This approach stands in contrast to the design of Grodbot, the winnner of Bot Bowl I, wherein many possible actions are evaluated for all players at the same time and then the most promising action is taken.
+Grodbots approach is possibly more potent while it is difficult to assign numerical values to all types of actions.
+Our approach implements the following list of priorities, which allows us to implement easily understood and isolated heuristics.

 The list of priorities are:
-1. Stand up and end turn with players that are marked and down
+1. Stand players up that are down and marked, and then end their turn
 2. Move the ball carrier safely towards the endzone
-3. Execute safe blocks
+3. Make safe blocks
 4. Pickup the ball if it's on the ground
 5. Move receivers into scoring range
 6. Make a blitz move